Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

 - have more than enough money to live on,

-- reside in a senior friendly community that is located close to shopping, entertainment and medical care and
+- reside in a senior-friendly community that is located close to shopping, entertainment, and medical care, and

-- belong to a group of other seniors who can provide a certain level of support if needed.
+- belong to a group of other seniors who can provide a certain level of support, if needed.

+These things are especially important if a spouse passes away and one is left to fend for themself.
 Those who have not made advance arrangements can find that life isn’t nearly as good for them because they will be. . .

 - worried about money,

-- may not feel safe in their homes and
+- may not feel safe in their homes, and

 - may feel isolated.

-So it is not the lack of children that can make old age difficult, but rather the lack of good planning coupled with a bit of good luck.
+However, these things would be true whether or not people had raised families.
+So it is not the lack of children that can make old age difficult, but rather the lack of good planning coupled with a bit of bad luck.

 What Happens When Health Declines